Home Compare DB1.DE vs MCO

 Deutsche Börse vs Moody's: Which Stock Looks Stronger in 2026?

-Deutsche Börse holds the cleaner structural position, with the lead spread across growth and profitability.
-Moody's does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with Deutsche Börse carrying a narrow edge on profitability.
+Moody's still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Deutsche Börse holds the more constructive position.
 That puts structure and market broadly in agreement — Deutsche Börse's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DB1.DE: HDAX, MCO: Russell 1000).